-The GSM creators really thought that creating this thing is going to be fun but that probably only some 10% of customers will ever want own and use a mobile phone.
+The GSM creators really thought that creating this marvelous technology is going to be fun but that probably only some 10% of customers will ever want to own and use a mobile phone.
 This prediction turned out to be false and the rest is history.
-In hindsight GSM was may be the biggest hit in the history of communications services and stands very high even on the list of ICT success stories.
+In hindsight GSM was may be the biggest hit in the history of communications services and stands very high even on the list of ICT success stories (on par with may be the PC) of all times.